-1.1 These guidelines explain how the Competition and Consumer Commission of Singapore ("CCCS") expects the Competition Act (Chapter 50B) ("the Act") to operate in relation to agreements and conduct which concern intellectual property rights ("IPRs").
-They set out how-the CCCS views the interface between IPRs and competition law, and indicates non-exhaustively some of the factors and circumstances that the CCCS may consider when assessing agreements and conduct which concern IPRs.
+1.1 These guidelines explain how the Competition and Consumer Commission of Singapore ("CCCS") expects the Competition Act 2004 ("the Act") to operate in relation to agreements and conduct which concern intellectual property rights ("IPRs").
+They set out how CCCS views the interface between IPRs and competition law, and indicate non-exhaustively some of the factors and circumstances that CCCS may consider when assessing agreements and conduct which concern IPRs.

-For the Intellectual Property Rights
+Intellectual Property Rights

-- Intellectual property ("IP") commonly refers to the product of the human mind, and includes inventions, trade marks, designs or brands.
+- 1.2 Intellectual property ("IP") commonly refers to the product of the human mind, and includes inventions, trade marks, designs or brands.
 Examples are a logo, an artistic work (such as a painting), the design of a product, or a technical solution to a problem.
-For the purposes of these guidelines, the term "intellectual property rights" refers to all IPRs including those the rights granted under the Patents Act, (Chapter 221), Copyright Act, (Chapter 63), Plant Varieties Protection Act, (Chapter 232A), Layout-Designs of Integrated Circuits Act, (Chapter 159A), Registered Designs Act (Chapter 266), Trade Marks Act (Chapter 332) and, Geographical Indications Act 2014 (No.19 of 2014), and as well as trade secrets.
+For the purposes of these guidelines, the term "intellectual property rights" refers to all IPRs including those granted under the Patents Act 19941, Copyright Act 2021, Plant Varieties Protection Act 2004, Layout-Designs of Integrated Circuits Act 1999, Registered Designs Act 2000, Trade Marks Act 1998 and Geographical Indications Act 2014, as well as trade secrets.
 The IPRs include: - Patents: A patent is a legal monopoly right, generally for a period of 20 years, given to the owner of an invention to enable him to prevent others from using, copying or making the invention without his consent in the country in which he has obtained patent protection.
 A patentable invention may be a product or a process that gives a new technical solution to a problem.
 It may be a new method of doing things, the composition of a new product, or a technical improvement on how certain objects work; - Copyrights: Copyright protects literary (e.g. novels), dramatic (e.g. plays), musical and artistic works (e.g. paintings).
 Other works like films, sound recordings and broadcasts are also protected.
 For a work to be protected by copyright, it has to be original and expressed in a tangible form such as in a recording or in writing; ideas alone are not protected.
 Originality simply means that there is a degree of independent effort in the creation of the work.
 Generally, the author of a copyright work has the right to reproduce, publish, perform, communicate and adapt his work.
 These different exclusive rights form the bundle of rights called copyright.
-The term of copyright protection varies depending on the subject matter of protection;
+The term of copyright protection varies depending on the subject matter of protection:

-&lt;sup>1 Please note sections 50A, 51 and 52 of the Patents Act apply for certain types of contract and licence entered on or after 23rd February 1995 but before 1 December 2008.
+1 Please note sections 50A, 51 and 52 of the Patents Act apply for certain types of contract and licences entered into on or after 23rd February 1995 but before 1 December 2008.
 Further, please note section 55 of the Patents Act which relates to compulsory licences.